 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

-Valuing Huntington Ingalls Industries stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Huntington Ingalls Industries's overall performance.
-However, analysts commonly use some key metrics to help gauge the value of a stock.
+Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
+However, analysts commonly use some key metrics to help gauge value.

 Huntington Ingalls Industries's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 11x.
 In other words, Huntington Ingalls Industries shares trade at around 11x recent earnings.